esensar/fbihtax/README.md

 ## Usage

 This is preferrably used automatically on some server, but it can also be used manually if needed.
-For automatic example check out (TODO: add example repo).
+For automatic example check out [fbihtax-example-project](https://github.com/esensar/fbihtax-example-project) which can also be used as a template.

 For more information use `fbihtax --help`.